OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     }
     ```

-1. Replace `TODO 9` with the following.
+1. Replace `TODO 9` with the following:

     ```javascript
     else {